dustinpfister/blog_posts/_posts/python-standard-library-argparse.md

 parser = argparse.ArgumentParser()

-# default action is 'store' whioch will just store any given value for
+# default action is 'store' which will just store any given value for
 # the argument.
 If no default is set then the default value for the
 # argument will be None.
 The default dist for the argument will be the name
 # of the argument

 parser.add_argument('--foo')

-# here is anoher argument, with values set to what the defaults are
+# here is another argument, with values set to what the defaults are
 parser.add_argument('--bar',
                     action='store',
                     default=None,